vortexmakes/rkh-examples/orthogonal.eclipse-cdt/README.md

 ```
 ### 1.3 Initializing container and its components
 The `LightMgr` active object is initialized in two stages, the first one is at
-compile-time (static), and the other one is at runtime (dynamic).
+compile-time (static initialization), and the other one is at runtime
+(dynamic initialization).
+Code listing below, which  belongs to `LightMgr.c`
-- Code fragment below shows how `LightMgr` (1) and its components (2, 3) are
+file, shows how `LightMgr` and its components are initialized at compile-time,
-initialized at compile-time.
+lines (1) and (2-3) respectively.
 ```c
 (1) RKH_SMA_CREATE(LightMgr,            /* Active object type */
                    lightMgr,            /* Active object instance */